pooya-jahed/soft-clothes/README.md

   npm start
 ```

-You need to instal dependecies first
+You need to install dependecies first

 Install dependencies